 Israel has recently drafted a set of rules that will help their tax department collect taxes on crypto-currencies such as Bitcoin.
 The most prevalent of these rules is that crypto-currencies are to be seen as assets which aren’t classified as money but as wealth in another sense.
 Based on this classification, taxes are paid when people sell their holdings.

-The IRS still has not come up with a hard and fast set of rules regarding the taxation of crypto-currencies, but they seem to be leaning towards considering them as capital gains which is similar to the way that Israel is thinking about them.
-Of course, if this happens, interest rates and taxes would be more like those for property rather than currency.
+The IRS still has not come up with a hard and fast set of rules regarding the taxation of crypto-currencies.
+But, they seem to be leaning towards considering them as capital gains which is similar to the way Israel is thinking about them.
+If this happens, interest rates and taxes would be more like those for property rather than currency.

-As with anything new we are bound to see some changes in the near future, but for now we can see some examples of how countries are responding to the new realities that govern online spending.
+As with anything new we are bound to see some changes in the future.
+But, for now we can see some examples of how countries are responding to the new realities that govern online spending.
+We hope it was useful for you to know!